 The CSC internship is a clinical psychology internship which subscribes to a practitioner/scholar model and focuses on the development of a range of generalist skills and abilities applicable in a wide range of clinical settings.
 It also aims to prepare students to meet competency requirements for practice in correctional/forensic psychology.

 Where is it?

-Two of the three internship positions are based in Kingston, Ontario, and one is based in Kitchener, Ontario.
+Two of the three internship positions are based in the Kingston, Ontario area, and one is based in Kitchener, Ontario.

 Are we accredited?